delacruzkb/CodeWars-Practice-Java/README.md

 # CodeWars-Practice

 ## What is this repo:
-A place where I post my solutions to the various training challenges that codewars produces.
+A place where I post my solutions to the various training challenges that CodeWars has to offer with the hopes to display my current level of programming proficiency.

 ## What is CodeWars:
 A place to train in a selected programming language by writing code to a presented situation/problem.